jgarber623/spaceholder.cc/README.md

 All those amazing photos are sourced from [NASA on The Commons](https://www.flickr.com/photos/nasacommons/) and carry no known copyright restrictions.

-SpaceHolder is written and maintained by [@jgarber623](https://github.com/jgarber623).
+SpaceHolder is written and maintained by [Jason Garber](https://twitter.com/jgarber).

 ## License